dedis/popstellar/docs/messageData.md

 **Mid Level** > **High level** (*election#key*)

 After receiving an [election#setup](#setting-up-an-election-electionsetup) message with a secret ballot voting method, the backend will generate a key pair and broadcast an election#key message to all the channel subscribers to encrypt the votes.

+**Security Considerations**

+The receiver has to authenticate the message by checking whether it was sent by the backend of the lao's organizer.

 <details>
 <summary>